'The Best Thing You Can Do Is Not Buy More Stuff,' Says 'Secondhand' Expert

 Your purchase helps support NPR programming.
 How?

-On the rise of "cleanup" companies, that help people sort through and dispose of their possessions
+On the rise of "cleanup" companies, which help people sort through and dispose of their possessions

 As populations age, and children move away from home, you have an increasingly elderly population in the United States, for example, that wants to downsize for whatever reason into retirement. ...
 And that means that they need to get rid of their stuff that they've accumulated for a lifetime.